YesSeri/piano/README.md

 | H    |     J      |
 | C    |     K      |

+It can also be played by clicking, both on the computer and on a tablet, or phone.

 ## Getting Started

 Just `git clone https://github.com/YesSeri/piano` and use yarn start to run it.
 You need to have nodemon installed globally.